PhillyGilly/Garamatic9Automation/README.md

 # Garamatic 9 Automation

 This is a simple enough project that requires a bit of soldering.
+There are lots of videos and ideas on this kind of project.
+This one is specifically for my preference which is Tasmotized Sonoff hardware talking to Home Assistant contolling a Garamatic 9 door opener.
+But it will probably work with a whole range of Hormann and other similar openers.

+What I used:
+1. Sonoff SV (e.g. https://www.ebay.co.uk/itm/163818100797)
+2. Magnetic contact switch (e.g. https://www.ebay.co.uk/itm/293305357069)
+3. Approx 4m of R/B/Bl/Y four core alarm cable
+4. Small ABS box (e.g. https://www.aliexpress.com/item/1005001526260365.html)
+5. A handful of male and female Dupont connectors

 ![image](https://github.com/PhillyGilly/Garamatic9Automation/assets/56273663/60cfa5d0-a5a1-4cfb-afa1-2bd650da8bbd)

 My config: